qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Additionally, you can add or edit a title and abstract for the layer in the :guilabel:`Description` section.
 It's also possible to define a :guilabel:`Keyword list` here.
-These keyword lists can be used in a metadata catalogue.
+These keyword lists can be used in a metadata catalog.
 If you want to use a title from an XML metadata file, you have to fill in a link in the :guilabel:`DataUrl` field.

-Use :guilabel:`Attribution` to get attribute data from an XML metadata catalogue.
+Use :guilabel:`Attribution` to get attribute data from an XML metadata catalog.

-In :guilabel:`MetadataUrl`, you can define the general path to the XML metadata catalogue.
+In :guilabel:`MetadataUrl`, you can define the general path to the XML metadata catalog.
 This information will be saved in the QGIS project file for subsequent sessions and will be used for QGIS server.

 In the :guilabel:`LegendUrl` section, you can provide the url of a legend image